clarkfitzg/makeParallel/notes.md

 ------------------------------------------------------------

-I was thinking to subclass `DependGraph` to store the expanded code.
+I was thinking to subclass `DependGraph` to store the expanded code that I listed above.
 But I think it's more sane to have a function that just directly expands the code, because this will be fewer special cases to handle.